 From Alamosa, drive west on Highway 160 to Durango.
 Travel time is around 3.5 hours.
 A few places to stop and stretch your legs include Treasure Falls, located about 15 miles northeast of Pagosa Springs.
-Be aware that there isn’t a turn lane into the parking lot located on your right.
+Be aware that there isn’t a turn lane into the parking lot located on your left.
 You’ll want to pull off to the right and cross the highway into the lot.
 There are a couple of hiking options to the falls, although they are visible from the parking lot.
 The energy of the falls will vary depending on the time of the year related to the amount of snowmelt.

 Twenty miles past Pagosa Springs, you’ll find Chimney Rock National Monument.
-Historical sites include the Great Kiva, Pit House, Great House Pueblo, and the Ridge House.
+Historical sites include the Great Kiva, Pit House, Great House Pueblo, and Ridge House.
 Chimney Rock covers seven square miles and preserves 200 ancient homes and ceremonial buildings.
 Restrooms, guided tours, and self-guided tours are available.
 You can visit the site by taking Highway 151, the entrance is located 3 miles south.
 This stop can add 1-2 hours to the trip.

 Day 3: Durango

 A full day is dedicated to Durango so your family can fully enjoy the offerings of this scenic town.
 Enjoy the beautiful surrounding landscape of sandstone bluffs and the San Juan Mountains.
 Explore Durango’s Western heritage and outdoor activities.